music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 Some time ago, we had someone DJ for the first time at one of our regular weekly West Coast Swing dances.
 At a café afterwards, they asked us the other staff and DJs (including myself): "What makes a song a good West Coast Swing Song?
 I understand too slow or too fast, but I can't tell why some rhythms work and some don't".
-Surprisingly, none of the could articulate what makes a West Coast Swing rhythm beyond "I know it when I hear it".
+Surprisingly, none of us could articulate what makes a West Coast Swing rhythm beyond "I know it when I hear it".
 Well and truly nerd-sniped, I went off and research as much as I could, and the result, is the following content.